robseb/rsyocto/README.md

 I noticed that right now only desktop Linux systems, like *Ubuntu*, are available for *free*.
 In my opinion they are not designed for embedded SoC-FPGAs and therefore, they cannot be considered for long-term embedded systems.

 That was for me the starting point to try to develop my own fully optimized Linux distribution.
 Shortly after, I announced that the *Intel* development tools and documentations for HPS development are not nearly as good as those for the FPGA part.
 At the beginning it was really complicated to get anything running.
 After a hard time, I'm able to present this first working project.
-To get there, **I had to develop my own approach that I think is the best for embedded use-case by designing my own build flow with my own Python scripts**.
+To get there, **I had to develop my own approach which I think is the best for embedded use-cases by designing my own build flow with my own Python scripts**.

-I think nearly everybody will have the same problems that I had during the development.
+I think nearly everybody will have the same problems I had during the development.
 For that reason, **I try to give everybody a solution for their rapid prototyping**.
 Within this repository I have also integrated a step by step guide to show my solution with the openEmbedded Yocto project and the *Intel SoC EDS*.

 **With my first versions I got only positive feedback from the community.
 However,...**